snouhaud/dsnap-sync/README.md

 ### Interactive backups

-An interactive process will gide you to select a mounted btrfs device.
+An interactive process will gide you to select a backup target.
-You can pre-select the target drive via [command line options](./README.md#Options).
+You can pre-select the target via [command line options](./README.md#Options).
 To uniquely define / select a target devices you either need to choose

 * a pair of a btrfs UUID and SUBVOLID
 * a TARGET name (read 'mount point')
+* a MediaPool / Tape VolumeName

 This will asure, that `dsnap-sync` can distinguish backup processes that have a commen source device, but save data to different target devices.
-As an example it might be advisable, to save the project subvolume redundantliy on to independent targets (disk and tape).
+As an example it might be advisable, to save the project subvolume redundantly on to independent targets (disk and tape).

-Before `dsnap-sync` will perform the backup, it will present the backupdir, spit out the source and target locations will.
+Before `dsnap-sync` will perform the backup, it will present the backupdir, and spit out the source and target locations.
 You have to confirm or adapt the given values.
 You may use commandline options to supress interaction (e.g --noconfirm, --batch).

 ### Scheduled backups

-A scheduled process should be defined as a systemd.unit.
+A scheduled process should be defined as a systemd unit.
 Inside the unit definition the execution parameter will take the `dsnap-sync` call, appending all needed parameters as config options.
-In combination with a corresponding systemd.timer unit, you are able to finetune your backup needs.
+In combination with a corresponding systemd timer unit, you are able to fine tune your backup needs.
 The [example section](usr/share/doc/dsnap-sync/Examples.md#systemd)
 will offer details as a reference point.